 Leaching into the water table and into the earth itself, the chemicals used in the growth and processing of dirty cotton make thousands of acres of land unusable.
 This toxic pollution devastates whole ecosystems.
 Plants that should feed local wildlife become lethal when ingested.
 In turn, animals that eat other creatures that have ingested these toxins also receive a dose of the poisons, and so on.
 Additionally, with the chemicals being present in the water, even taking a drink becomes deadly.

 This one is both an environmental issue and a human one.
 Aquatic ecosystems are quickly devastated, with fish and other water-dwellers dying in untold millions.
-There’s three main ways chemicals from cotton enter bodies of water.
+There are three main ways chemicals from cotton enter bodies of water.

 - Plane spraying results in wind-borne particles landing in water.